 UNCOMPAHGRE RIVER AT PA-CO-CHU-PUK: The section of water that lies inside Ridgway State Park "Pa-Co-Chu-Puk" or just Paco, is a fly anglers dream.
 This tailwater has something for everyone: easy access for beginners or mobility issues, a well maintained/stocked fishery including natural reproduction on Brown Trout and Cuttbows and year-round fishing opportunities with consistent tailwater release.
 This is one of the best places to throw dry flies throughout the summer, in particular July - September can be on fire with Caddis, Drake and Pink Cahill hatches!
 You can access and fish Paco year round, winter months bring little fishing pressure and excellent opportunities as well.

-Happening Now: Fishing at this great tail water is on fire!
-The fish have settled in to the higher spring flows and are eating very well.
-Do to the higher flows look for fish holding in the slower moving seam lines and eddies.
+Happening Now: Fishing on this great tailwater is on fire!
+Pink Cahill and Drake hatches are coming off daily.
+Late summer flows on the Uncompahgre are consistent, and will have fish holding in seam lines and eddies, as well as the deep pools below structures.
 Nymphing deep will produce fish for you all day long.
 The key is to get your flies on the bottom.
 Remember that the closer you put your weight to your point fly the deeper your flies will sink.
-You can also dead drift streamers below an indicator, you will be amazed at the very powerful takes.
-There has also been some sporadic dry fly fishing late in the evening.
-For this try skating Caddis dries through the flattest water you can fined.
-Good luck!!!
+You can also dead drift streamers below an indicator, and you will be amazed at the very powerful takes.
+Dry fly fishing has been good in the evenings.
+Fish hoppers tight to the edges for eager takes.